List of Charlie and the Chocolate Factory characters: Mr. Fickelgruber

+Mr. Prodnose

+In the book, Mr. Prodnose is one of Willy Wonka's rival chocolatiers.
+Prodnose, alongside Wonka's other main rivals Mr. Fickelgruber and Arthur Slugworth, sent in spies to steal the secret recipes to Wonka's treats where they manufactured it nearly ruining Wonka's factory.
+In Prodnose's case, he made a chewing gum that never lost its flavor.

+After Wonka re-opens his factory (operated exclusively by the Oompa-Loompas), Prodnose is never heard from again, but it is stated that he and the rest "would give his front teeth" to enter Wonka's inventing room for three minutes.

+Prodnose makes a split-second appearance in the 2005 film portrayed by Chris Cresswell.

+Prodnose appears in the 2023 film portrayed by Matt Lucas where his first name is Gerald and wore a wig.
+He alongside Fickelgruber and Slugworth are depicted as members of the Chocolate Cartel.

 Arthur Slugworth

-In the book, Arthur Slugworth is one of Willy Wonka's rival chocolatiers.
-Slugworth, along with Wonka's other rivals Mr. Fickelgruber and Mr. Prodnose, sent in spies to steal the secret recipes to Wonka's treats where they manufactured their versions of it (in his case, he made candy balloons that could be blown to large sizes), nearly ruining Wonka's factory.
-After Wonka re-opens his factory (operated exclusively by the Oompa-Loompas), Slugworth is never heard from again, but it is stated that Fickelgruber would give each of his front teeth to enter Wonka's inventing room (laboratory/chocolate room in the book) for three minutes.
+In the book, Slugworth is one of Willy Wonka's rival chocolatiers.
+Slugworth, alongside Wonka's other main rivals Mr. Fickelgruber and Mr. Prodnose, sent in spies to steal the secret recipes to Wonka's treats where they manufactured their versions of it nearly ruining Wonka's factory.
+In Slugworth's case, he made candy balloons that could be blown to large sizes.

+After Wonka re-opens his factory (operated exclusively by the Oompa-Loompas), Slugworth is never heard from again, but it is stated that he and the rest "would give his front teeth" to enter Wonka's inventing room for three minutes.
 In the 1971 movie, Willy Wonka states that Slugworth would give his false teeth to get in for just five minutes.

-Slugworth has a much larger role as an enigmatic villain in the 1971 film.
-Inside Bill's Candy Shop, Wonka's products and signs are the most visible; but Slugworth's Sizzlers are also prominent, and one is even sold to a child.
-Also seen are signs for Fickelgruber's candy.
-Grandpa Joe describes Slugworth as the worst of Wonka's rivals.
-As each Golden Ticket is found, a sinister man approaches the finder and whispers something into his or her ear.
-After Charlie finds the last ticket, the same man approaches Charlie as well, introduces himself as Arthur Slugworth, and offers the child a bribe to bring him one piece of the newly invented 'Everlasting Gobstopper', allowing him to copy the formula and prevent the future invention from ruining his business.
-Two of the children (Veruca and Mike) respond to Slugworth's bribe; but Charlie, when tempted, returns the Everlasting Gobstopper to Wonka.
-Wonka eventually reveals that the tempter is not Slugworth, but his own employee Mr. Wilkinson, and that his offer was a moral test of character.
-Slugworth/Wilkinson was played by Günter Meisner, a West German actor, while his speaking voice is provided by an uncredited Walker Edmiston.

-Slugworth only makes a split-second appearance in the 2005 film where he, alongside Mr. Ficklegruber and Mr. Prodnose, are sending spies to steal ingredients from Wonka's factory just like in the book.
+The real Slugworth makes a split-second appearance in the 2005 film where he, alongside Mr. Ficklegruber and Mr. Prodnose, are sending spies to steal ingredients from Wonka's factory just like in the book.
 He is here played by Philip Philmar in a scene where one of his spies meets up with him after work and gives him a copy of an ingredient.

+Slugworth appears in the 2023 film portrayed by Paterson Joseph.
+He alongside Fickelgruber and Prodnose are depicted as members of the Chocolate Cartel where Slugworth has a strong handshake.
+In addition, Slugworth is the uncle of an orphan named Noodle who he abandoned with the laundress/hotel manager Mrs. Scrubitt so that she wouldn't inherit her claim to the family fortune following the death of his brother Zebedee.